-This Paleo chicken tikka masala recipe is so easy with only a few ingredients and it tastes like I was cooking in the kitchen for half the day.
+This Paleo slow cooker chicken tikka masala recipe is so easy with only a few ingredients and it tastes like I was cooking in the kitchen for half the day.
 This recipe is a simplified version of traditional Indian cuisine.

 I’m not going to lie and say it’s exactly the same as you would get in India.
 However, it’s easy, simple and very healthy.
 This recipe uses coconut milk as the main ingredient.
 Browning the chicken in a pan first, along with the onion and spices develops a deeper flavor and richer sauce.
 The Garam Masala can be found in any Indian grocery store, but I was even able to find it in my small town grocery store, so maybe it is becoming a more prominent spice.

 As pictured, this recipe is not Paleo or Whole30 (because of the naan bread) but it’s easy to eat it like soup out of the bowl or put over cauliflower rice or cauliflower mash.
 I’ve even seen Paleo naan bread recipes on Pinterest if you would like to try that.